DyogenIBENS/SCORPIOS/doc/input_your_configuration_file.rst

 ..  tip::

 	This facilitates direct inspection of corrections.
+Should be set to 'y' to use the tree correction vizualisation script.

 Example: